Use our interactive tool to find your perfect trading platform, whether you want to trade bonds, ETFs, forex, crypto, stocks or anything else

 When it comes to the trading platform itself, Skilling covers all bases.
 This is because you trade via the Skilling platform online or via a mobile app.
 Or, you can trade via popular third-party platforms MT4 and cTrader.

 Skilling requires a minimum deposit of just $100 to get started, and many payment methods are supported.
-This includes debt and credit cards, e-wallets, and bank transfers.
+This includes debit and credit cards, e-wallets, and bank transfers.
 Finally, although Skilling was launched as recently as 2019, it holds fully-fledged licenses with CySEC and the FSA.

 67% of retail investor accounts lose money when trading CFDs with this provider.